-Joshua continues to be integral part of my professional life as a Bengal Breeder.
+Joshua continues to be an integral part of my professional life as a Bengal Breeder.

 Johannes comes from a gaming world background.
 He achieved a 4 year Bachelor’s Degree in Environmental Art from Full Sail University in only 2 years!
 After graduating from college Jan continued his education at a local community college to advance his knowledge in architecture.
-Today Jan works for a computer software company creating digital demonstrations that allows technical companies to show off their new technology world wide.
+Today Jan works for a computer software company creating digital demonstrations that allow technology companies to show off their new technology worldwide.
 His skills have certainly come in handy in the creation of our cattery.

 T.I.C.A cat show and immediately fell in love with the breed.
 After months and months